canincarlos/LastCatStanding/README.md

 Now for **what I don't like about Bootstrap** ...
 I've been using it since it was released ... and it feels clunky now (it feels like Legos, and I want Technics!).
 The buttons and designs are wonderful, the aesthetic is pleasing, and the implementation is often fairly straight-forward.
 It's the centering of objects that always frustrates me; and exactly why I've been leaning more on Tailwind lately.

-The *issue* with Tailwinds' method of centering, is that objects are centered both horizontelly AND vertically; you cannot seem to choose one or the other.
+The *issue* with Tailwinds' method of centering, is that objects are centered both horizontally AND vertically; you cannot seem to choose one or the other.
 This means that more `<div>` tags are required to position all objects in the layout accordingly.
 These additional `<div>` tags enable sections to be quarantined, and aligned without affecting other aspects of the layout.

-And this is most helpful when trying to create a UI that will function in predictable and aesthetically pleasing ways, across platforms.
-Granted, the additional `<div>` tags aren't horrible, because they can also be used to denote aspects of the page for accessibility purposes as well, i.e. `tabindex`.
+And this is most helpful when trying to create a UI that will function in predictable, and aesthetically pleasing ways, across platforms.
+Granted, the additional `<div>` tags aren't horrible, because they can also be used to denote aspects of the page for accessibility purposes as well.

 ### More Info on Screen Size Complications